DFNaiff/dfnaiff.github.io/docs/_posts/2023-01-14-llm-tutorial-1.markdown

 The first exercise in that curriculum involves creating a language model from scratch, and training it on the works of Shakespeare.
 Following the "learning by writing" philosophy, I decided to create a tutorial for large language models.
 The first part can be in the link above.

+I'm still learning how to use Jekyll, so I'm having a hard time exporting the Notion file to here.
+As soon as this is done that post will be available here.

 Any useful comments you can just contact me.